 Our research spans across the developmental spectrum, from preschoolers to young adults to the elderly population.
 If you would like to enquire about participating in our research or would like to engage in our research, please email us at email@example.com.

-NEW: We are looking for bright and aspiring students with an innovative mind to pursue a PhD in HASS (Humanities, Arts & Social Sciences) with us from 2019!
+NEW: We are looking for bright and aspiring students with an innovative mind to pursue a PhD in HASS (Humanities, Arts & Social Sciences) with us!
 Please contact Prof. Yow directly for more information.

 We wish to pay tribute to Mr Lee Kuan Yew, our founding Prime Minister of Singapore.
 His selfless commitment to the welfare of the country, his deep devotion to family ties, his unwavering determination for Singapore to survive and succeed, and his steadfast belief in integrity, we are grateful for all that he had done, so so much for Singapore.